Ph.D. - Civil Engineering

 - The remaining members may be from the CEE department or may be from outside the department if pertinent to the student's area of concentration, with the proviso that at least one (1) of the remaining members must be a full member of the graduate faculty.

-- Any declared outside minors require representation, either among the first 3 members of the committee or by additional appointments to the committee.
+- Any declared outside minors require representation, either among the first three (3) members of the committee or by additional appointments to the committee.

-- The Dean of the Graduate School appoints a member of the graduate faculty to serve on doctoral general and final examination committees (Dean's Representative).
-The name and contact information of this Dean's Rep will be advised to the CEE Graduate Program Coordinator who will forward the email to both the student and the student's advisor.
+- The Dean of the Graduate School appoints a member of the graduate faculty to serve on doctoral general and final defense committees (Dean's Representative).
+The name and contact information of this Dean's Rep will be communicated to the student prior to the date of the General Defense.
 The student is then responsible for contacting the Dean's Rep.

 Graduate Degree Program Form

-By the end of their first year and definitely before the start of their second year , students should work with their faculty advisor to map out their course work.
-To do this, students must complete and submit the G101 Graduate Degree Program for approval by the CEGPC.
+Upon successful completion of the Qualifying Exam, students should work with their faculty advisor to map out their course work.
+To do this, students must complete and submit the G101: Graduate Degree Program for approval by the CEGPC.

 A student's plan of study is subject to the following requirements: